sal55/langs/pcl8.md

 ## PCL v8 Intermediate Language

-This documents some details of the IL I now use in my lower-level language whole-program compilers.
+This documents some details of the IL I now use in my lower-level language compilers.

-Note that I am not offering a working product that anyone code download and use.
+Note that I am not offering a working product that anyone can download and use.
 Just describing the design of an IL which I have refined and which seems to work well for me.

 I don't go into details of how the IL is generated, or what comes next.

 ### Overview

 PCL is a complete representation of a whole program or library.
 It describes three kinds of entities:
-* Declarations, stored in a linear Symbol Table (ST).
-This is a linear list of variables and functions, both local and imported
+* Symbols, a list of named variables and functions, both local and imported, forming the Symbol Table or ST
 * Data, mainly initialisation data for static variables
 * Code, which is sequences of executable instructions for a Stack VM

-The primary data structure is the ST (declarations).
-Each initialised variable in the ST is a sequence of one or more DATA non-executable instructions.
+The primary data structure is the ST. Each initialised variable in the ST is a sequence of one or more DATA non-executable instructions.

-Each local function has a sequence of executable IL instructions, the ones that are are listed below
+Each local function in the ST has a sequence of executable IL instructions, the ones that are are listed below

 There is also an auxiliary data stucture, a list of import libraries, which may be needed for the backend to complete its job.